 Developing the Implementation Plan for the Professional Qualifications Programme was key in the next stage.
-This included mapping timeframes, activities and numbers and was a collaborative approach involving the Internal Champion, Strategy Lead and key members of the Academy Team and their Institute Client Relationship Director (CRD), Sue Hopson.
+This included mapping timeframes, activities and numbers and was a collaborative approach involving the Internal Champion, Strategy Lead and key members of the Academy Team and their Institute Client Development Director (CRD), Sue Hopson.
 A member of The Academy Team, Fiona Bazalgette, was assigned the role of Institute QPM, a role which would involve working closely with the Stephen the HCC Internal Champion.

 A mapped programme of support, activities and communications over a 12-month period was developed and agreed and this included regular engagement with the Strategy Lead, Internal Champion, Coaches, Practitioners & Assessors at HCC, CRD, Senior Manager Academy, Finance & Business Support Teams.
 The Programme was structured to support a new cohort of approximately 10 Practitioners undertaking a Professional qualification each quarter.

 Sandra Blyth, Senior Manager Academy commented “The Academy held professional qualifications’ taster sessions to provide information for individuals to make informed decisions about registering to undertake a qualification or to become a coach.
 We were delighted with the response and the enthusiasm to get involved.
 We have seen this enthusiasm and commitment continuing whilst practitioners are working towards their qualification and preparing for assessment”